Geospatial Analytics Ph.D. Program Handbook

 Scheduling the Defense

 It is the student’s responsibility to set the date and time of the defense with their committee members.
-The request must be received by the Graduate School at least two weeks prior to the date requested and no earlier than four months after successful completion of the preliminary examination.
+The request must be received by the Graduate School at least two weeks prior to the date requested.

-To submit your defense request to the Graduate School (after confirming the date with your committee), send an email to the GSC at least three (3) weeks prior to the date requested with the proposed date of your defense.
+To submit your defense request to the Graduate School, send an email to the GSC (Rachel Kasten) at least three (3) weeks prior to the date requested (but preferably one to two months in advance) with the proposed date, dissertation title, and t-shirt size, if you would like a small gift from the Graduate School.
 The GSC will fill out the Request to Schedule Doctoral Oral Examination form and submit it to the Graduate School.
 Two (2) weeks prior to the defense, the student must also provide the committee with a copy of the dissertation (see the ETD Guide for formatting guidelines and templates).

 Publicizing the Defense